 Transportation to and from Silver Lake is the responsibility of the parent/guardian.

 Yes, as long as we have prior authorization from you.
-You may add someone to your account as an Authorized Pickup, or you may fill out a paper form when you drop off your child for camp.
+You may add someone to your account as an Authorized Pickup before camp and when you drop off your child for camp.

 We can only release campers to a parent/guardian or an authorized pickup.

 We encourage you to write to your child while they are at Silver Lake.